Finally, a recent picture!

 My area of expertise includes program analysis, testing, verification, security, and software engineering.

 I am probably best known for my early work on partial-order reduction for model checking concurrent systems (my PhD thesis is published as LNCS volume 1032 by Springer), for my work on VeriSoft, the first software model checker for mainstream programming languages such as C and C++, for my work on 3-valued model checking with may/must abstractions for sound program verification and falsification, and for my work on automatic test generation with DART.
 More recently, I co-developed SAGE, the first whitebox fuzzer for security testing, which was credited to have found roughly one third of all the security vulnerabilities discovered by file fuzzing during the development of Microsoft's Windows 7.
 In 2015, I co-founded Project Springfield, the first commercial cloud fuzzing service.
 In 2017, I co-created RESTler, the first stateful REST API fuzzing tool for automatically testing cloud services through their APIs and finding security and reliability bugs in these services.
-In 2022, I joined Lacework, a fast-growing cloud security start-up, with the mission to revolutionize software engineering for the cloud.
+In 2022, I joined Lacework, a fast-growing cloud security startup, to co-found its Code Security team; Lacework was acquired by Fortinet in 2024.

 After 12 years at Bell Labs, I joined Microsoft Research in 2006, and for several years, my main project was SAGE, the first whitebox fuzzer for security testing.
 SAGE extends systematic dynamic test generation (introduced in DART) to handle large applications and is optimized for long symbolic executions at the x86 binary level.
 Since 2008, SAGE has found many new expensive security bugs in many Windows applications.
 More information on the research behind SAGE can be found in the papers below.
 See also SAGE in one slide (old version) and SAGE for dummies (10min video).
 Our work on whitebox fuzzing and SAGE (first published in 2008) was credited to introducing the "fuzzing" problem to the program analysis, software engineering, and security academic-research communities.
 SAGE also pioneered the use of search heuristics based on code coverage for fuzzing purposes.